Research: Cursive First

 Develop, Practice and Apply

 Regular exercise lessons are needed to develop the internal pattern.
 When you include rhythmic movement as a goal in pattern-development exercises, you will quickly see the need for practice lessons that will allow the child to improve control of the movements.
-Finally, and most importantly, when the child is expected to use handwriting, we provide the only process for beginning cursive application that makes sense.
+Finally, and most importantly, when the child is expected to use handwriting, we provide the only process for beginning application that makes sense.
 The child must learn to build words and does so one letter at a time.
-Only the Peterson cursive concept provides a way to do just that with smooth, rhythmic movement for cursive letters.
+Only the Peterson cursive concept provides a way to do just that with cursive letters.

-The entry-level e-book is alphabetically arranged so that you can use the movement training for letter-pattern development as part of your reading readiness or language program.
+The e-book is alphabetically arranged so that you can use the movement training for letter-pattern development as part of your reading readiness or language program.
 Virtually all readiness programs include a writing activity in each lesson.
 As you introduce the forms, use the Peterson Method materials to handle the physical training as part of each lesson.

 Review Before You Buy

 The link provided here will take you to a review page where you can open a secured version of the book.
 You will be able to review all pages on screen.
 You will find that the book is both teacher guide and student text.
 Click here to review the program.